 Besides our Portugal visit motivations due to family heritage, here are some other incredible reasons why we wanted to visit Lisbon;

-• Lisbon opens into the broad River Tagus; the longest river on the Iberian Peninsula.
+• Lisbon opens into the broad River Tagus - the longest river on the Iberian Peninsula.
+It starts in the Sierra de Albarracín in eastern Spain and ends in the Atlantic Ocean near Lisbon.

 If you enjoy our videos click here to subscribe to our Youtube Channel.